National Information Center on Health Services Research and Health Care Technology (NICHSR)

 - Evidence pertaining to the safety, effectiveness, and other outcomes or impacts of using the technology (e.g., publication of significant new results of a major clinical trial or a new meta-analysis)

-- Technology itself (modified techniques, models, formulations, delivery modes, etc.)
+- Technology (modified techniques, models, formulations, delivery modes, etc.)

 - Indications for use (different health problems, degree of severity, etc.)

-- Populations in which it is used (different age groups, comorbidities, etc.)
+- Populations in which it is used (different age groups, comorbidities, primary vs. secondary prevention, etc.)

-- Protocols or care pathways of which the technology is a part that may alter the role or utility of the technology
+- Protocols or care pathways in which the technology is used that may alter the role or utility of the technology

 - Care setting in which the technology is applied (inpatient, outpatient, physician office, home, long-term care)